Tokyo itinerary 2 days - what to do

 what to see in Tokyo in 2 days - Robot Restaurant lounge

-7. Day Two In Tokyo – Go Kart Around The City
+Day 7: Go Kart Around The City

 I was really hoping to try this activity out while in Tokyo.
 I mean, you get to see the city from a whole different perspective!